Milk vs Cheese - Health impact and Nutrition Comparison

 Introduction

 Cheese and milk are dairy products that are usually consumed daily.
-Cheese is a derivative of milk that comes from cattle, thus classifying it as dairy.
+Cheese is a derivative of milk from cattle, thus classifying it as dairy.
 Therefore, both cannot be consumed in a vegan diet.

 Processing of milk into cheese

 To make cheese, milk should undergo a process.
-First, we should heat the milk, and we should add acids.
+First, we should heat the milk and we should add acids.
 This will cause the proteins to solidify and transform the milk into curds.

 History